Wacom-Developer/signature-sdk-js/SIGNATURE-COMPONENTS-API.md

-The Signature SDK for JavaScript is based on WebAssembly, a binary instruction format supported for most of the major modern web browsers (see https://caniuse.com/wasm for more information about compatibility) and is distributed as two files:
+The Signature SDK for JavaScript is based on WebAssembly, a binary instruction format supported by most of the major modern web browsers (see https://caniuse.com/wasm for more information about compatibility) and is distributed as two files:

 1. wasm – This is the SDK itself.
 2. js – This is the JavaScript wrapper.